-- (1) Contractors must ensure B-5 ECEAP providers use the Mobility Mentoring® approach in partnership with families to: - (a) Gather information on family strengths and needs through conversation. - (b) Identify goals and next steps based on the information gathered using the Bridge to Child and Family Self-Reliance. - (c) Develop family goals that are: - (i) Specific - (ii) Measurable - (iii) Attainable - (iv) Relevant - (v) Time-Limited - (d) Connect families with relevant and culturally appropriate community resources and referrals, as outlined in FEP-13 Resources and Referrals. - (e) Follow up on goals and accomplishments. - (2) Contractors must ensure family support visits focus on building adult capabilities to support meeting personal and family goals.
-Contractors must not count time spent in enrollment processes as family support, though both may happen during one meeting. - (3) Staff must document in ELMS: - (a) Date, location, topics and summary of discussion for each family support visit. - (b) Follow-up plans. - (c) Follow-up contacts outside of regular family support visits. - (d) Shared visits with Head Start or Home Visiting Services Programs. - (e) Mobility Mentoring®, per the DCYF checkpoint ELMS documentation dates:
+- (1) Contractors must ensure ECEAP providers use the Mobility Mentoring[®] approach in partnership with families to:

+- (a) Gather information on family strengths and needs through conversation.(b) Identify goals and next steps based on the information gathered using the Bridge to Child and Family Self-

+- b) Identify goals and next steps based on the information gathered using the Bridge to Child and Family Self-Reliance.

+- (c) Develop family goals that are:

+- (i) Specific

+- (ii) Measurable

+- (iii) Attainable

+- (iv) Relevant

+- (v) Time-Limited - (d) Connect families with relevant and culturally appropriate community resources and referrals, as outlined in FEP-13 Resources and Referrals. - (e) Follow up on goals and accomplishments. - (2) Contractors must ensure family support visits focus on building adult capabilities to support meeting personal and family goals.
+Contractors must not count time spent in enrollment processes as family support, though both may happen during one meeting. - (3) Staff must document in ELMS: - (a) Date, location, topics and summary of discussion for each family support visit. - (b) Follow-up plans. - (c) Follow-up contacts outside of regular family support visits. - (d) Shared visits with Head Start or Home Visiting Services Programs. - (e) Mobility Mentoring[®], per the DCYF checkpoint ELMS documentation dates: